googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Be selective about the idioms you are using.
 If you're new to using idioms, start with simpler ones.
 The correct pronunciation is crucial when you have idioms to use in IELTS speaking.
 The key to using the idioms in the right way is balance.
 Do not overuse them, and speak the idioms in such a way that they enhance your message rather than overshadow it.

-Questions to Prepare for IELTS Speaking Section
+Questions to Prepare for the IELTS Speaking Section

 Here are some general questions asked by the interviewers in the IELTS speaking section.
 Preparing these with the correct use of idioms can help you to score an 8 band score in the test.